Dhiraj Kandel

 Start your USA application in Class 12 to catch the Fall intake.

-1. Can I study in the USA without IELTS?
+Yes, you can study in the USA without IELTS.

 The chances of getting a student visa (F-1) depend on several factors, including: